 A majority of the gypsy population in Ajmer, Chittorgarh and Udaipur belongs to the untouchable caste, which keeps them off from the mainstream society.
 The Satiyaa group of the gypsy men and women from Rajasthan celebrates death and mourns birth, contrary to the normal system of society.
 The death of any family member calls for celebration among these gypsies of Rajasthan.
 A procession of dancers, singers and drummers is organized to take the dead to the funeral ground for crematorium.

 About Indian Eagle

-Indian Eagle is a USA based leading international travel organization inspiring tourists to travel India and booking their trips at the best prices.
-Book cheap air tickets to India to explore India’s cultural diversity & ofbeat attractions.
+Indian Eagle is a USA based leading international travel organization inspiring tourists to explore India and booking their flights at the lowest airfare.
+Book cheap air tickets to India to explore India’s cultural diversity and offbeat attractions.